micans/mcl/README.md

 MCL's build environment was created by Joost van Baal - many thanks Joost!

-Version 14-137 of MCL is available on many flavours of Linux, including Debian and Ubuntu.
-This is a fine version; this MCL implementation has not noticeably changed over the past decade.
-See [Status and Plans](#status-and-plans) below for finer details and why this software is still developed nonetheless.
-Again many thanks to Joost and subsequent Debian and other maintainers who packaged MCL for Linux distro releases.
+**Release 14-137 of MCL (an earlier version of the software in this repository) is available on many flavours of Linux and BSD, including Debian, Ubuntu and OpenBSD.
+Release 14-137 is a fine version;** this MCL implementation has not noticeably changed over the past decade.
+See [Status and Plans](#status-and-plans) below for more detail and why the software is still being developed nonetheless.
+Again many thanks to Joost, Kusalananda and subsequent maintainers who packaged MCL for Linux and BSD releases.

 ## Applications and bioinformatics